thomcom/resume/README.md

 Introduction
 ------------

 A modern cv / resume written in latex.
+Updated by @thomcom